Firecourt/Firecourt-Cubes/Renet/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

+* The JVM level was changed from '23' to '21' as the Kotlin version does not support Java 23 yet.
 * The original package name '.Renet' is invalid and this project uses 'Renet' instead.

 # Getting Started